swayam03275/Foodie/README.md

 ## 🧪 Linting

-ESLint is pre-configured with React and Hooks rules.
+ESLint is pre-configured for React and Hooks.

 ```bash
 npm run lint